ssuingchen/sentiment_analysis/README.md

 ## Machine Learning Five Point Scale

-Please run the following code to prepare data for machine learning models. <br>
+Please run the following code to prepare data for machine learning models in Five_Points.ipynb. <br>
 The code is also provided in the notebook. <br>
 Then, go into the ipynb file and run the cell for the all the six machine learning models <br>
 The dataset is Twitter-sentiment-self-drive-DFE.csv